 + Power Sharing "Discontinuities": Legitimacy, Rivalry, and Credibility (2018).
 Journal of Theoretical Politics 30(1): 147-177

 Power-sharing arrangements between a leader and a popular outsider can be mutually beneficial and threatening.
-The literature has focused primarily on the former’s trade-off where a leader gains legitimacy but creates a potential challenger to their rule when sharing power with a respected outsider.
-Yet, this outsider also faces a simultaneous trade-off where they gain power but lose credibility when they acquiesce to the leadership.
+The literature has focused primarily on the former’s trade-off where a leader gains legitimacy when sharing power with a respected outsider but also subsequently creates a rival who could challenge their rule.
+Yet, this outsider also faces a simultaneous trade-off between power and credibility in acquiescing to the leadership.
 I incorporate both coinciding trade-offs in developing a formal model to examine such power-sharing arrangements which have been prevalent historically and currently.
 I illustrate a “discontinuity” in optimal power-sharing where a leader either shares nothing or shares a specific amount to compensate the rival for their lost credibility.
 Counterintuitively, I further show that the leader should share more power with less trustworthy rivals to reduce their strong incentive to challenge.
 I then revisit the Investiture Controversy in Medieval Europe using these insights from the model.